The Second Adam

 About the second Adam, the apostle Paul wrote, “The first man Adam became a living being; the last Adam, a life-giving spirit.
 The spiritual did not come first, but the natural, and after that the spiritual.
 The first man was of the dust of the earth, the second man from heaven.
 As was the earthly man, so are those who are of the earth; and as is the man from heaven, so also are those who are of heaven.
 And just as we have borne the likeness of the earthly man, so shall we bear the likeness of the man from heaven” (1 Corinthians 15:45-49).

-The Bible identifies the last Adam as Jesus Christ (Rom.
-5:14).
-Adam, the first man, the one who stands at the head of the human race, was made by God out of the “dust of the ground” (Gen. 2:7).
-But Christ the “second man” already existed before Adam’s creation and later on He humbled Himself and shrouded His divinity with humanity (Gal.
-4:4) when He came to dwell among men.
+The Bible identifies the last or second Adam as Jesus Christ (Romans 5:14).
+Adam, the first man, the one who stood at the head of the human race, was made by God out of the “dust of the ground” (Genesis 2:7).
+But Christ the “second man” already existed before Adam’s creation and later on He humbled Himself and shrouded His divinity with humanity (Galatians 4:4) when He came to dwell among men to save them (John 1:14).
+The Second Adam became the Redeemer of Mankind.

 In His service,